Ebanie Bridges: Bridges vs. Román

 Bridges challenged the reigning IBF female bantamweight champion María Cecilia Román, in what was Román's eight title defence.
-The fight took place at the First Direct Arena in Leeds, England on 26 March 2022, on the undercard of the Kiko Martinez and Josh Warrington featherweight title bout.
+The fight took place at the First Direct Arena in Leeds, England, on 26 March 2022, on the undercard of the Kiko Martinez and Josh Warrington featherweight title bout.
 Bridges won the fight by unanimous decision.
-Two of the judges scored the fight 97–93 in her favour, while the third judge awarded her all ten rounds of the bout.
+Two of the judges scored the fight 97–93 in her favour, while the third judge awarded her all 10 rounds of the bout.

 Bridges vs. O'Connell

-On 10 December 2022, in Leeds, England, Bridges made the first successful defense of her IBF bantamweight title by TKO in the 8th round against Shannon O'Connell.
+Back at the First Direct Arena in Leeds on 10 December 2022, Bridges made the first successful defense of her IBF bantamweight title by technical knockout in the eighth round against Shannon O'Connell.

 Bridges vs. Yoshida

-Bridges was scheduled to make the second defense of her IBF bantamweight title against Avril Mathie on 9 December 2023, in San Francisco, CA., but due to injury Mathie withdrew.
-Bridges fought Miyo Yoshida and lost her IBF title to a Unanimous Decision.
+Bridges was scheduled to make the second defense of her IBF bantamweight title against Avril Mathie on 9 December 2023, at the Chase Center in San Francisco, California, USA, but due to injury Mathie withdrew.
+Bridges fought Miyo Yoshida and lost her title by unanimous decision.

+Second comeback

 Most Valuable Promotions

-In July 2025, Bridges signed a promotional contract with Jake Paul led Most Valuable Promotions.
+In July 2025, Bridges signed a promotional contract with Jake Paul-led Most Valuable Promotions.

+Bridges vs. Araiza Mones

+After more than two years away from the ring, Bridges returned the competitive boxing ring against face Alexis Araiza Mones in an eight round bantamweight bout at Coliseo Roberto Clemente in San Juan, Puerto Rico, on 3 January 2026.
+She lost by unanimous decision.

+Bridges vs. Cotton

+Bridges snapped her two-fight losing streak by defeating Ebonie Cotton on points, 59–56, over six rounds at Rainton Meadows Arena in Houghton-le-Spring, England, on 18 April 2026.

+Weigh-ins

+Contrary to accepted practices in women's fighting, Bridges chooses to weigh in before bouts in her underwear, often lingerie, stating on That Boxing Show podcast, "I wear lingerie, I like lingerie, I've got massive (expletive), like, I'm gonna (expletive) show it off.
+Like, I was a bodybuilder for 10 years.
+I used to stand on stage in a tiny little (underwear), flexing, posing and being all cute".